X

-What happens if I move my eyes during Laser Eye Surgery?
+What Happens if I Move My Eyes or Blink During Laser Eye Surgery?

 Modern Laser Eye Surgery Technology

-With the help of the Excimer laser – produced by the renowned optics company Carl Zeiss Meditec – we are able to ensure auto-stabilised delivery and unparalleled accuracy.
-FDA trials of Carl Zeiss Meditec‘s latest model, the Zeiss MEL 90 Excimer laser, have shown it is the most accurate LASIK laser in the world.
+The Excimer laser – manufactured by the renowned optics company, Carl Zeiss Meditec – ensures auto-stabilised delivery and unparalleled accuracy.
+In fact, FDS trials of the Zeiss MEL 90 Excimer laser showed it to be the most accurate LASIK laser in the world.

-As our founder, Professor Dan Reinstein, explains in the short video above, we use eye-tracking technology to – well, track the position of the eye.
+As our founder and expert Laser Eye Surgeon, Professor Dan Reinstein, explains in the video above, eye-tracking technology allows us to – well – track the position of your eyes!

-Or, as Professor Reinstein puts it in the video above: “…you could probably be playing tennis and still get the treatment at the same time put in the right place because eye trackers today are able to place the spots to within a 10th of a millimetre of where you want to place it.”
+you could probably be playing tennis and still get the treatment at the same time put in the right place because eye trackers today are able to place the spots to within a 10th of a millimetre of where you want to place it.

 The Precision of Laser Eye Surgery

-Another factor that plays an important role in the precision of Laser Eye Surgery treatment is the spot size of the laser.
+Another important factor in the precision of Laser Eye Surgery treatment is spot size.

-This refers to the point at which the laser actually touches the eye.
-As you might expect, when it comes to precision, the smaller the spot size, the more precise; a bit like an artist using an extremely sharp pencil or small brush for the most detailed parts of their work.
+This refers to the size of the laser at the point it makes contact with the eye.
+As you might expect, the smaller the spot size, the more precise the laser – a bit like how an artist uses a smaller brush for the most detailed parts of their work.

 View Comments (2)